Revised 2026 outlook: property prices tipped to slow, but not everywhere

 Just a few months ago, the 2026 property outlook looked reasonably settled as inflation was cooling and further interest rate cuts were on the horizon.

-Then the conflict in the Middle East changed everything, spiking oil and energy prices in a matter of weeks, forcing the Reserve Bank to reverse course with two surprise rate hikes — and potentially more to come.
+Then the conflict in the Middle East changed everything, spiking oil and energy prices in a matter of weeks, forcing the Reserve Bank to reverse course with three consecutive rate hikes — right before the federal budget introduced the biggest changes to property taxation in over a quarter of a century.

 Find out what these sudden shifts mean for Australian property and why there's still reason for confidence in the market.